Sderot: 21st century

 During the Gaza War in December 2008 and January 2009, between 50 and 60 rockets were fired at Sderot per week, causing about half the city's residents to temporarily evacuate.
 The war ended regular rocket fire from Gaza and the city experienced a revitalization.
 By 2009, demand for apartments was outweighing supply, a new sports complex largely funded by donor aid had opened, a new shopping mall was being built, and the assistance that the city had received due to concern over the years of rocket fire meant that Sderot now had better community, educational, and recreational services than many other Negev development towns.
 The city sustained rocket fire on occasion over the following years, including during Operation Protective Edge.
-However, the introduction of the Iron Dome rocket defense system reduced the effectiveness of this rocket fire, with many of these rockets being intercepted.

-In May 2011, the British Ambassador to Israel visited Sderot and met with Mayor David Buskila, who described the suffering of children in both Sderot and Gaza:

-"Believe me that I feel bad for my children, for the children that live here in Sderot, but I also feel pain for the children that live in the other side of the border in Gaza ...
-This situation that the children from this place and the other place is because of the behaviour of the leaders of the terror organisations.
-We can create another quality of life, it is so close."

-In October 2013, Alon Davidi was elected as Mayor of Sderot.